Deferring or declining your offer

 If you are currently deferred from your studies but are wishing to return, please go to our Deferred students page for further information.

 Declining your offer

-Declining your offer means you do not wish to take up your offer of a place at FedUni.
-If you're not sure about studying it's best to defer your offer than decline it.
-This will give you 12 months to consider your options.
+Declining your offer means you do not wish to take up your offer of a place at Federation University.
+If you're not sure about studying it's best to defer your offer than decline it, as this will give you 12 months to consider your options.

 To decline your offer of a place in a higher education program, follow the step-by-step instructions on the Accepting / Actioning your offer web page, and where indicated choose the option ''I decline Admission'.
 You should receive written confirmation within 10 days.